musthafak/webapp-test-automation-demo/README.md

    ```

 3. **Update Config File:**
-   Update the configuration file `configs/config.json` in the test directory to manage test environment settings, such as the Trello API key, token, base URLs, and browser configurations.
+   Update the configuration file `configs/test_environment.json` in the test directory to manage test environment settings, such as the Trello email, password, API key, token, base URLs, and browser configurations.
 Supported browsers are firefox and chrome.

 4. **Execute Tests:**
    Execute the automated test scripts by running following commands